-A statement of compliance is a new requirement in the revised Guidelines this year and it was disappointing to see only eight companies include a specific statement of compliance with the Guidelines in the annual report and financial statements.
+A statement of compliance is a new requirement in the revised Guidelines as of last year.
+It remains disappointing to see only a minority of companies include a specific statement of compliance with the Guidelines in the annual report and financial statements.
 This statement is a proxy for the "fair, balanced and understandable" requirement under the 2014 UK Corporate Governance Code ("the Code").
 The Group has seen this contribute to higher standards of disclosure by FTSE 350 companies this year and expects this will continue.
 Portfolio companies therefore need to improve the quality of their disclosures in line with this benchmark.

-The Group will explain where improvements can be made in feedback letters sent to private equity firms and portfolio companies.
-To promote good practice, these will highlight areas where disclosures could be improved beyond the basic requirements and examples will be published in a good practice guide by PwC in early 2016 based on the findings of this year's review.
+The Group will explain where improvements can be made in feedback letters sent to private equity firms and their portfolio companies.
+To promote good practice, these will highlight areas where disclosures could be improved beyond the basic requirements.
+As in previous years, examples will be published in an updated good practice guide by PwC in early 2017 based on the findings of this year's review.
+The Group is also looking at other activities to improve the quality of disclosures such as further seminars and by working with the auditors of the portfolio companies.

-Based on this year's review, the Group's key recommendations for portfolio companies when preparing for the next reporting process are set out below.
+Based on this year's review, the Group's key recommendations for portfolio companies when preparing for the next reporting process are set out below: